syntiam/Automation-technical-test/README.md

     Then a succes message should be displayed
     And the purchase order should be detailed

-Framework: Tests are coded in javaScript programming langage with the Cypress framework vrsion 6.9.1
+__Framework__: Tests are coded in javaScript programming langage with the Cypress framework vrsion 6.9.1

 How to test:
 git clone https://github.com/syntiam/Automation-technical-test.git